 - If the employer files an application in error

 - If the Employment and Training Administrator (ETA) receives a notice from the administrator of the Wage and Hour Division (WHD) saying that the employer has been disqualified from hiring nonimmigrant workers

 - If the wage rate stated in the application is below the Fair Labor Standard’s minimum wage

 - If the LCA is submitted earlier than six months before the start date of the period of the intended employment

 The biggest advantage of the H-1B status is its dual intent privilege, which allows you to apply for a green card after spending some time in the U.S. If your green card application is granted, you will be able to continue to live and work as a permanent resident in the United States.

 Just like a nonimmigrant application, you will also need to go through labor certification processing when adjusting your status from H-1B to a green card holder, though this process is far more stringent.
 This is known as PERM Labor Certification.
 An employment-based green card is sponsored by a U.S. employer, meaning you must have a job offer that meets the requirements for one of the employment-based green card categories.

 In April 2019, the USCIS received 190,098 petitions within just five days of opening the H-1B filing window, more than twice the number of available visas.
 This goes to show how competitive the H-1B classification is and why you need to get your LCA as early as possible.
 If you are planning to file an H-1B petition for the next season, you need to start gathering the relevant documents for your LCA now.

-At Immi-USA, we have a team of expert immigration attorneys with years of experience with the DOL Labor Condition Application processing and LCA regulations.
-We will help you prepare your LCA form and supporting documents following according to the DOL standard.
-Our lawyers will also guide you on how you can make the most of your H-1B status, including green card processing.
-You can schedule a consultation with us today by filling out this contact form.
+VisaNation Law Group has a team of expert immigration attorneys with years of experience with the DOL Labor Condition Application processing and LCA regulations.
+They will help you prepare your LCA form and supporting documents following according to the DOL standard.
+Their lawyers will also guide you on how you can make the most of your H-1B status, including green card processing.
+You can schedule a consultation today by filling out this contact form.